 In 1911, Sorolla was commissioned by The Hispanic Society of America to paint the mural Vision of Spain.
 Groundbreaking in both scope and scale, the massive painting cycle focuses on rural life and its customs.
 The artist dedicated eight incredibly productive years to this ethnographic study, and the resulting work, along with the hundreds of preparatory studies it generated, has become an important map of diverse regional identity, representing Spain in all its glory.

-This exclusive catalogue—featuring forewords by Oscar de la Renta and Harold Koda, curator in charge of The Costume Institute, and an introduction by André Leon Talley—has been edited by curatorial research associates Molly Sorkin and Jennifer Park and consists of an anthology of essays on Joaquín Sorolla and Spanish regional dress by prominent scholars in the fields of art history and costume studies.
-Catalogue design and exhibition graphics have been created by Pace Kaminsky.
-The volume reflects dynamic design created for the show by set designer Stefan Beckman, whose prestigious client list includes Marc Jacobs, Alexander McQueen, Chanel, Cartier, and the Brooklyn Museum of Art.
+The accompanying catalogue – featuring forewords by Oscar de la Renta and Harold Koda, curator in charge of The Costume Institute, and an introduction by André Leon Talley – was edited by curatorial research associates Molly Sorkin and Jennifer Park and consists of an anthology of essays on Joaquín Sorolla and Spanish regional dress by prominent scholars in the fields of art history and costume studies.
+It is available for sale exclusively at the Institute.

 New York, NY 10065

 T: (212) 628 0420

 Monday – Thursday 10am – 6pm